 After a year, the park-keeper came back to the city and asked one of the Bodhisatta’s advisors to find out what the Bodhisatta thought of him.
 The next time he saw the king, this advisor spoke the park-keeper’s praises, but the Bodhisatta did not reply.
 So the park-keeper returned to the countryside and tried again a year later, with the same result.
-In the third year, though, when told by the advisor that the park-keeper was in the city, the Bodhisatta summoned him and listened to his story.
+In the third year, when told by the advisor that the park-keeper was in the city, the Bodhisatta summoned him and listened to his story.
 Satisfied the killing was a mistake, the Bodhisatta gave the park-keeper his old job back.
-The advisor asked the Bodhisatta why he had not said anything the two times before; he answered that he did not want to do anything hastily in anger.
+The advisor asked the Bodhisatta why he had not said anything the two times before.
+He answered that he did not want to do anything hastily in anger.
 In response, the park-keeper and the entire court sang the Bodhisatta’s praises.

 In the Lifetime of the Buddha